keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 ---

 Keptn must be installed onto each Kubernetes cluster you want to monitor.
-Additionally, Keptn needs to be enabled on certain namespaces.
+Additionally, Keptn needs to be enabled on your namespaces.
-This is because Keptn communicates with the Kubernetes primitives for tasks such as enforcing checks natively, stopping a deployment from proceeding when criteria are not met, doing post-deployment evaluations and tracing all activities of all deployment [workloads](https://kubernetes.io/docs/concepts/workloads/) on the cluster.
+This will give you flexibility in how and where you want to use Keptn.

 Keptn v0.9.0 and later is installed using [Helm](https://helm.sh/).